English Learners Advisory Committee (ELAC)

 When should ELAC elections take place?
 What is the term of office?

 ELAC elections take place on even years.
 ELAC elections must be completed in the fall at the same time as School Site Council elections.
-2014-2015 ELAC rosters must be submitted on-line by January 31, 2016 as part of the annual Lau Observation Protocol submission.
 The term of office is two years.
 If there are vacancies, schools may conduct elections at any time, or refer to the ELAC by-laws as how to fill the vacancies.

 Can elections be organized so that ELAC members’ terms of office are staggered?